v4mp1re/PayTrail/README.md

 # PayTrail
-API documentation for Paytrail paymentgateway
+API os3 documentation for Paytrail paymentgateway

-this is the API reference and example documentation for the new Paytrail Payment API
+this is the os3 specific API reference and example documentation for the new Paytrail Payment API